zigbeer/zcl-packet/README.md

 <a name="API_frame"></a>
 ### .frame(frameCntl, manufCode, seqNum, cmd, zclPayload[, clusterId])

-Generates a raw buffer of ZCL command packet.
+Generate the raw packet of a ZCL command.

 **Arguments:**

 1. `frameCntl` (_Object_): Frame control.
-The following table shows the details of each property.
+Details of each property are given with the following table:

     | Property      | Type  | Mandatory | Description                                        |
     |---------------|-------|-----------|----------------------------------------------------|